 Death's fife sounds different;

 Canons are priests attached to a cathedral.
 The canons are so called because they lead a rule bound life, "vita canonica".

 The canon is dressed in a cape of fur adorned with animals' tails, just like he is in Holbein's great dance of death (picture to the left) and Holbein's initial L (picture to the right).

 In London's dance of death, Death mentions the canon's »Amys of gris«, and in Copenhagen's dance of death, Death makes a comment on the canon's »grey fur cloak« — presumably a cloak that's furred with grey fur.

-The dialogue between Death and the Canon is reminiscent of Heidelberg's dance of death.
+The dialogue between Death and the Canon is reminiscent of Heidelberg's block book and other versions of the high German dance of death.